petervandenabeele/covid19-logarithmic-trending/README.md

 I am very curious (and worried also) about how the different approach of "hammer and dance" vs. "herd immunity" will affect these numbers and potentially overload of the medical system.

-Maybe the trendline can be a little bit of an earlier indicator for the next days ??
+Maybe the trendline can be somewhat of an earlier indicator for the next days ??
+The trendline *IS NOT A PREDICTION* !